coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/architecture.md

 * **Bitcoin Stakers:** The third leg of Satoshi Plus consensus is non-custodial Bitcoin staking, which allows any bitcoin holder to earn yield by staking their bitcoin tokens without giving up custody.

-* **Relayers:** Relayers transmit Bitcoin block headers to the Core network.
+* **Relayers:** Relayers transmit Bitcoin blocks and transaction data to the Core network.
 Anyone can become a relayer by registering and locking up a refundable CORE token deposit.

 * **Verifiers:** Verifiers are responsible for reporting malicious behaviors on the network.
 Successful verification flags may result in slashing a malicious validator’s rewards or stake, or by jailing them outright, and verifiers are compensated for this monitoring activity when block rewards are dispensed.
 Anyone can act as a verifier on the Core network.